kaazing/dotnet.client.tutorials/amqp/WindowsPhone/README.md

 # Kaazing .NET Windows Phone WebSocket AMQP Tutorial

 This tutorial shows how native Windows Phone application can communicate over the web with an AMQP server via Kaazing WebSocket Gateway using Kaazing .NET WebSocket Client library.
 The application publishes text messages to the server and listens to the messages from the server over WebSocket.
-## Minimum Requirements for Running or Building Kaazing .NET Windows Phone WebSocket Tutorial
+## Minimum Requirements for Running or Building Kaazing .NET Windows Phone WebSocket AMQP Tutorial

 * Microsoft .NET Framework 4.5.2
 * Microsoft Visual Studio 2015 or higher